 - Increased risk of arterial clogging and heart disease (arteriosclerosis) and can even cause the existing heart disease to get worse.
-If it should affect the arterial clogging, the risk of a brain stroke is increased.
+If it affects arterial clogging, the risk of a brain stroke is increased.

-- In cases with pregnant women, it can lead to premature labor.
+- With pregnant women, it can lead to premature labor.
 At birth, the newborn children will have lower weight than children born to women not suffering from periodontitis.

 - Keeping blood sugar levels under control, especially by people suffering from diabetes, will be harder.

-7. How often should the removal of tartar and plaque be performed?
+7. How often should tartar and plaque be removed?

 It is advisable to perform preventive tartar and plaque cleaning at least twice a year in order to be absolutely sure that the main causes of gingivitis and periodonitits have been removed.